atineoSE/FilmMakers/README.md

 # FilmMakers: an app prototype to present delightful interactions in iOS apps

-This is the companion code to the article **"Delight in iOS apps: crafting user experiences that promote discovery"** (link pending).
+This is the companion code to the article [Delight in iOS apps: crafting user experiences that promote discovery"](https://www.expertlead.com/blog/delight-in-ios-apps-crafting-user-experiences-that-promote-discovery).

 There are three main stages to this example, to be accessed through the designated tags: